HUST-EIC-AI-LAB/UCADI/README.md

 ## 3. Implementation of FL

 **3.1**   We have reduced the operations required in the communication process as much as possible.
-Yet, the Client-side training process and the Sever-side aggregating process still need to be customized by the researcher.
+Yet, the Client-side training process and the Server-side aggregating process still need to be customized by the researcher.

-We provide a rough template for the communication process, `./server/server_main_raw.py`  and `./client/client1_main_row.py`.
-You can design your own federal learning process accordingly.
+We provide a rough template for the communication process, `./server/server_main_raw.py`  and `./client/client1_main_raw.py`.
+Therefor you can design your own federal learning process accordingly.

-In addition, we also provide our federal learning code for COVID-19 prediction as an example, which contains encryption and weighted aggregation content.
+In addition, we also provide our federal learning code for COVID-19 prediction as an example, which contains encryption and weighted aggregation features as well.

-First run the `server_main.py`  file, then run the `client1_main.py`  file on the client machine.
+To set up, first run the `server_main.py`  file, then run the `client1_main.py`  file on the client machine.
 You can add any number of clients, only need to modify the corresponding configuration file path in `client1_main.py`, such as: `client1_config.json`  and `train_config_client1.json`.

 > ```python
 > client = FL_Client('./config/client1_config.json')